achapman49/Sarcasm-Detection-NLP-Project/README.md

 This project consists of the following files:
 1. 'NLP CW FINAL.ipynb' - the Jupyter notebook containing the project and writeup
-2. 'NLP CW FINAL.html' - a version of the notebook saved as html with outputs for readability
+2. 'NLP CW FINAL.html' - a version of the notebook saved as html with outputs for readability [31/01 - removed from GitHub]
 3. 'NLP CW FINAL.pdf' - a pdf version of [2]
 4. requirements.txt - requirements for the project
 5. 'Sarcasm_Headlines_Dataset.json' - the dataset used and referenced in the project